Stewartville's Graysen Schneider commits to playing Division I football at Montana State

 "It sets him apart," Mueller said.
 "He's a pretty rare combination of size and speed, plus his length."

+Despite his speed, Montana State wants Schneider to bulk up, to about 280 pounds, and eventually play defensive tackle, which better suits his frame which is just under 6-3.
+He is expected to begin his career as an edge rusher.

+"I think that's one of the reasons why they want me to play inside, because I have the athleticism to dominate the inside," he said.

-As a junior in football, Schneider was named to the Post Bulletin All-Area First Team on defense.
+As a junior, Schneider was named to the Post Bulletin All-Area First Team on defense.
 He finished the season with 82 total tackles, six sacks, 15 tackles for loss, two fumble recoveries, one blocked punt and one touchdown.

+The 18-year-old Schneider said one of his biggest strengths is his ability to play at a high level throughout the entire game.
+He also believes he has a strong football IQ.

+"Being able to dig deep is definitely one of my strong suits," he said.
+"And another one would probably be my speed and strength for sure."

 Jannsen, who will play college football at Winona State University, said that Schneider is an intense player, but also one who enjoys the game.